tuyen97/linhtinh/golang.md

 type Context interface {
    // Deadline returns the time when work done on behalf of this
    // context should be canceled.
 Deadline returns ok==false when no
    // deadline is set.
-Successive calls to Deadline return the same
-   // results.
-   Deadline() (deadline time.Time, ok bool)
+Successive calls tHere is another example which shows a panicking goroutine exits without being recovered.
+So the whl)
    // Done returns a channel that's closed when work done on behalf
    // of this context should be canceled.
 Done may return nil if this
    // context can never be canceled.
 Successive calls to Done return